-Paid parking and enforcement has resumed on campus effective Tuesday, Sept.
-1, 2020.
+Paid parking and enforcement has resumed on campus.
 Pay & Display kiosks will be available for single day use.
 For those who plan to be on campus more often, annual parking permit sales and renewals will be available online only on a first-come, first-served basis through the Parking & Transportation Services website.
-Permits are valid from September 1, 2020 to August 31, 2021.
+Permits are valid from September 1, 2021 to August 31, 2022.

 Further information about permits, new Pay & Display day rates and answers to frequently asked questions is available on the Parking & Transportation Services Office website.

 The UTM campus remains open to receive shipments of mail or goods, including perishable ones.
 Vendors sending goods to UTM by courier services, particularly by way of UPS, must notify the delivery service that the campus is open and able to receive items.
 Contact Stores, Shipping and Receiving here.

 STILL HAVE COVID QUESTIONS?
 Submit a question here or refer to the following pages for more details: